 Something which I see a lot is that people are super happy about their design.
 Their page comes with a nice and big banner.

-So my advice: make sure the content of a page is directly visible to your visitor.
+Make sure the content of a page is directly visible to your visitor.

 Get rid of your annoying pop-ups, huge banners, deformed content and other visually distracting elements.